molikd/molikd.github.io/cv.md

 > ## ABSTRACTS - TALKS
 > *Only Talks and Posters in which I am the First or Last Author*
 >
-> **[Talk]** Molik, David, Michael Pfrender, Scott Emrich.
+> **[talk]** Molik, David, Michael Pfrender, Scott Emrich.
 “K-mer comparison methods in metagenomics, applications at the community level.”
 In Proceedings of Genome Informatics 2017.
 Cold Spring Harbor, 2017. https://meetings.cshl.edu/abstracts.aspx?meet=INFO&year=17
 >
 > **[poster]** Molik, David, Yu-Jui Ho, Ying Jin, and Molly Hammell.
 "Deployment of a Bioinformatics Analytics Platform in the Cloud."
 Proceedings of The Biological Data Science, 2016. https://meetings.cshl.edu/abstracts.aspx?meet=DATA&year=16.
 >